jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-bootstrapping.md

-# Running a VMware GemFire cluster with Spring Boot from your IDE
+# Running a [vmware-gemfire-name] cluster with Spring Boot from your IDE

 <!--
  Copyright (c) VMware, Inc. 2022.
 All rights reserved.